 - Explore opportunities for eco-certification of fish stocks.

-- Develop exit strategies, as necessary, depending on results of stock status reviews and include incentives and other programs for transitioning fishermen to alternative livelihoods.
+- Develop exit strategies, as necessary, depending on results of stock status reviews and include incentives and other programs for transitioning fishermen to diversified livelihoods.